rhodalewi/Newsletter_sign-up-form/README.md

-# Newsletter sign-up form with success message solution
+# Newsletter sign-up form with success message
   ## Overview
   This project implements a simple newsletter sign-up form with a success message.
 Users can enter their email address and submit the form.
 Upon successful submission, the form disappears and a message thanking the user and displaying their email